|

 good resource is the

-USGS Butterflies of North America website.
+USGS Butterflies of North America website, and of course the invaluable

 Most moths are rather non-descript